-• Adjacent partitions to merge.
-Click on the left partition of the pair of partitions you need to merge, as the right one will be selected automatically.
-During the operation all contents of the right partition will be placed in a folder on the resulted joined partition.
-By default, the program offers an easy-to-understand folder name, which can be customized however.
+□ The partition to merge with.
+Choose the second partition for the merge operation, the contents of which will be placed in a folder on the resulted joined partition.
+By default, the program offers an easy-to-understand folder name to store files of the second partition, which however can be customized.